hc825b/hc825b.github.io/_pages/about.md

 ## Services and Volunteering

++ Artifact Evaluation Committee in ATVA 2025
-+ Artifact Evaluation Reviewer in SPIN 2025
++ Artifact Evaluation Committee in SPIN 2025
 + Reviewer for Fast Abstracts Programs in ISSRE 2024
 + Student Volunteer in FLoC 2022
 + Artifact Evaluation Committee in ECOOP 2022 (Best Reviewer Award)